 View of the museum entrance from the garden; photo © Inexhibit

-The building of the Chagall Museum in Nice was designed as a place for meditation and serenity, its interiors provide a sense of calmness achieved by combining bright materials, mainly plaster and limestone, with a generous use of daylight.
+The building of the Chagall Museum in Nice was designed as a place for meditation and serenity, its interiors provide a sense of calmness achieved by combining bright materials, mainly plaster and limestone, with generous use of daylight.

-The beautiful Mediterranean garden which surrounds the building also plays a fundamental role to give the museum that calmness Chagall desired so much.
-The garden is planted with olive trees, cypresses, and maritime pines: Chagall also collaborated with landscape designer Henri Fish, choosing personally a number of flowering plant species because of their colors, mostly whites and blues; a number of African Lily plants were also included so to blossom every 7th July, Chagall’s birthday.
+The beautiful Mediterranean garden which surrounds the building also plays a fundamental role to give the museum the calmness Chagall desired so much.
+The garden is planted with olive trees, cypresses, and maritime pines: Chagall also collaborated with landscape designer Henri Fish, choosing personally a number of flowering plant species because of their colors, mostly whites, and blues; a number of African Lily plants were also included so to blossom every 7th July, Chagall’s birthday.

 Collection and artworks on show

 The museum’s collection is based on a donation by Chagall of paintings mostly inspired by religious themes.
-The centerpiece of the collection is the famous Bible Cycle (also known as Biblical Message), consisting of seventeen paintings – depicting the Genesis, the Exodus and the Song of Songs – made by Chagall in the early 1950s.
+The centerpiece of the collection is the famous Bible Cycle (also known as Biblical Message), consisting of seventeen paintings – depicting Genesis, the Exodus, and the Song of Songs – made by Chagall in the early 1950s.

 Over time, the museum’s collection has been expanded through acquisitions and bequests; it is today one of the world’s largest collections exclusively focused on Chagall’s works.